2016 Presidential Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Reverse of the 2016 Presidential Dollar

-The 2016 Presidential Dollar maintains identical specifications to previous years in the series, with a composition made of 77% copper, 12% zinc, and 1% other metals over a pure copper core.
-This three-layer clad construction produces the coin’s distinctive golden color, designed to easily distinguish it from other circulating coins, particularly the quarter dollar.
+The 2016 Presidential Dollar is composed of manganese-brass: 77% copper, 12% zinc, 7% manganese, and 4% nickel over a pure copper core.
+This multi-metal alloy produces the coin’s distinctive golden color and is designed to distinguish it easily from a quarter dollar.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)